 As usual, Ched Myers‘ chapter on this passage, “Repentance as Reparation” (see more below) is spot-on.
 He interprets earlier passages in Mark (2:13–3:6) as being about the radical Hebrew idea of Jubilee — forgiving debts every 50th year to level the playing field.
 Luke’s Gospel begins with the proclamation of Jubilee by Jesus reading Isaiah 61 in the synagogue — good news to the poor, the year of the Lord’s favor, “fulfilled in your hearing” (Luke 4:16-21).
 I recommend reading this chapter before preaching this text.
 The section “The Word in Our World” includes penetrating reflections on privilege in a world of inequality.

 In preaching this text in 2018, I began with a recap of critiquing substitutionary atonement to first identify the notion of systemic Sin and then moved to this passage as an example of Jesus confronting the economic forms of systemic Sin.
 As an example of how wealth inequity increases over generations, I cited the statistics of the wealth gap today between white people and African Americans.
-Why such a huge a huge gap, recently reported as almost 20-to-1!?
+Why such a huge gap, recently reported as almost 20-to-1!?
 (See this 2018 article in Forbes.)
 Because even though some of the inequity was addressed in Civil Rights Movement, helping to level the playing field in the present (though still not nearly equal enough), white people had a three-hundred-year head-start on accumulating wealth.
 Statistics show, that with the laissez-faire capitalist widening of the wealth gap for everyone since Reaganomics in the 80’s, the wealth gap between white and black has gotten much worse — in spite of the Civil Rights Movement.
 This is the kind of inequity that Jesus is lovingly confronting with this man who follows the Ten Commandments but has a life of inherited wealth based on defrauding the poor.
 The life of repentance required to live into God’s coming age, being inaugurated in Jesus, includes reparations to the poor and then following Jesus into a life of discipleship receiving “a hundredfold now in this age” (Mark 10:30).

 1. The Letter to the Hebrews has been one of the most controversial books of the Bible in Girardian circles.
 Its heavy orientation around sacrifice appears suspicious in the face of the Girardian analysis of sacrifice.
 René Girard‘s own first assessment of it was negative in Things Hidden since the Foundation of the World (written in 1978), pp. 227-231.
 He retracted these criticisms in an interview with Rebecca Adams in November 1992 (“Violence, Difference, and Sacrifice: A Conversation with René Girard,” in Religion and Literature 25, no. 2, 1993, pp. 9-33).
 Here’s a portion of that interview: